BenLirio/space-ship-client/README.md

 Deployment status and URL are visible in the repo's "Environments" section after the first successful run.

+## Analytics (Google tag)

+Google Analytics 4 is wired via a plain gtag snippet in `index.html` (added right after `<head>`):

+- Measurement ID currently used: `G-DZ37BB6T3L`.
+- To change it, edit `index.html` and replace the two occurrences in the script tag URL and `gtag('config', ...)` call.

+### How to verify

+1. Build and preview locally, or open your deployed site.
+2. Open DevTools → Network, filter for `collect` or `gtag/js` and confirm requests load without errors.
+3. In Google Analytics → Admin → Data display → DebugView (or Realtime), confirm page_view events arrive.

+If you need to gate analytics by environment (e.g., only on production), we can switch to a Vite env variable `VITE_GA_MEASUREMENT_ID` and conditionally inject the tag.

 ## Next Ideas

 - Add inertia particle trail